 The Thunder Bay Regional Health Research Institute is unique.
 Until very recently, research facilities of this calibre would be housed in major metropolitan centres.
 The Information Age has changed that with instant long-distance communications allowing programs to decentralize and find their own space to grow.
 Indeed, scientists have found that Thunder Bay’s size and status as a regional hub have tremendous advantages.
 Below are some of the benefits researchers in Thunder Bay enjoy:

-- Researchers who need radioisotopes have unprecedented access to locally produced material right on hospital grounds.
+- Cyclotron Researchers: who need radioisotopes have unprecedented access to locally produced material right on hospital grounds.
 The cyclotron was installed to support patients and scientists, eliminating delays due to shipment issues from southern Ontario.

-- The Health Research Institute attracts scientists from all over the world.
+- World-class talent: The Health Research Institute attracts scientists from all over the world.

-- The Health Research Institute specializes in imaging and image-guided interventions with programs investigating advanced systems such as HIFU, hyperpolarized gas MRI, and probe development.
+- Focus on molecular imaging: The Health Research Institute specializes in imaging and image-guided interventions with programs investigating advanced systems such as HIFU, hyperpolarized gas MRI, and probe development.

-- Researchers and researcher/clinician teams can apply for a host of funding sources including Northern Ontario Academic Medical Association (NOAMA) and Northern Ontario Heritage Fund Corporation (NOHFC) grants.
+- Funding support: Researchers and researcher/clinician teams can apply for a host of funding sources including Northern Ontario Academic Medical Association (NOAMA) and Northern Ontario Heritage Fund Corporation (NOHFC) grants.